umr-bot/django-vue-social-media-app/README.md

 Make sure to install the python requiremnts with:
 	pip install requirements.txt
 Another requirement is that postgresql is installed.
 Postgres installation instructions can be found at https://www.postgresql.org/
+For the channel system for the instantaneous message chat system the software redis must be installed.
+Details on installation of redis can be found at https://redis.io/

 ###Running the application